dkrolikowski/tull_coude_reduction/docs/source/page_image_cal_and_process.rst

 These steps for generating the bad pixel mask file are in the :py:func:`make_bad_pixel_mask <ccd_calibrations.make_bad_pixel_mask>` function.

 :purple:`Diagnostic plot:` An image of the super bias with the bad pixels overplotted as points is output in the ``cals`` subdirectory.
-It is generated with py:func:`cal_image_2d_plot <ccd_calibrations.cal_image_2d_plot>`.
+It is generated with :py:func:`cal_image_2d_plot <ccd_calibrations.cal_image_2d_plot>`.

 CCD Image Processing
 --------------------

 Now that the calibration files have been generated, we can process the rest of the science images from the night of observations.
 We need to bias correct and flat field each of the science images (including arc lamp and on-sky observations), and also remove cosmic ray contamination from on-sky observations.
-These steps are included in the :py:meth:`image_processing <image_processing>` module, and options are defined in the ``image_proess`` section of the main *config* YAML file (full description :red:`HERE`).
+These steps are included in the :py:meth:`image_processing <image_processing>` module, and options are defined in the ``image_proess`` section of the main *config* YAML file, which is described in full :ref:`here <target_to_config_description>`

 For on-sky observations, we first remove cosmic ray contamination using the `AstroSCRAPPY <https://astroscrappy.readthedocs.io/en/latest/index.html>`_ package.
 This package is based on the L.A.Cosmic algorithm -- see the documentation for more information.
 In the ``astroscrappy.detect_cosmics`` routine we mostly use the default parameters except for ``sigclip`` which is set to 5 and the number of iterations which is set in the *config* file.
 There is also a *config* option to skip cosmic ray subtraction altogether.